 TDS on Rent paid to NRI under Sec 195

 In case the person receiving the rent is a resident Indian, TDS on Rent @ 10% is required to be deducted by the person paying the rent.
-However, in case the person receiving the rent is a non-resident Indian (NRI), TDS in such cases would be deducted @ 30% under Section 195.
-Education Cess and SHEC would also be levied and the effective rate of TDS in such cases would be 30.9%.
+However, in case the person receiving the rent is a non-resident Indian (NRI), TDS in such cases would be deducted at the much higher rate under Section 195.
+The rate of TDS would be 21% after considering the benefit of Standard Deduction.
+On top of this 21%, Cess would also be applicable and the effective rate of tax will become 21.84%.

 However, the NRI may make an application to the income tax officer to issue a certificate for lower deduction of TDS.
 If, the income tax officer issues such certificate, then TDS on Rent paid to NRI would be deducted at the rates specified in the Certificate.